Enable and configure Snyk on PRs

 You may initially run Snyk tests and set, via your source control settings, as optional checks.
 The results are displayed, but the developer is not blocked from merging the PR.

-Over time, as developers adapt to seeing these results and begin addressing the critical issues proactively, you can choose to start blocking PRs from being merged if there are any new High or Critical severity issues, or in the case of Snyk Open Source, if there is a fix available.
+Over time, as developers adapt to seeing these results and begin addressing the high issues proactively, you can choose to start blocking PRs from being merged if there are any new highest severity issues or, in the case of Snyk Open Source, if a fix is available.

 This phased rollout helps to decrease friction between your security and development teams.